 In August 2014, IS carried out mass executions against the Ezidi ethnoreligious minority in northern Iraq.
 Thousands of people were subjected to atrocities and mass executions for many years at the hands of the extremist group after they overran Sinjar (Shingal), located in Nineveh Province.

 The city was liberated on Nov.
-14, 2015, by Kurdish forces with the aerial support of international coalition warplanes.
+14, 2015, by Iraqi and Kurdish forces with the aerial support of international coalition warplanes.

 In September 2017, the UN adopted a resolution to bring to justice the terror group’s militants who partook in the atrocious war crimes in Iraq.